-An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would produce the best overall distribution of pleasure and pain.
-Utilitarianism An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would produce the best overall distribution of pleasure and pain.
+An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would produce the highest net pleasure.
+Utilitarianism An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would produce the highest net pleasure.

 Utilitarianism is a very clear and plausible-sounding view about ethics.
 This is the view which is often summed up with the slogan that one ought always to act to cause the greatest happiness for the greatest number.
 It is a paradigmatically unselfish theory: no one's pleasures and pains are more important than anyone else's.
+Utilitarianism An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would produce the highest net pleasure.